 Types of Indoor Grass

 One of the best grasses for growing indoors is ryegrass.
 It produces interesting panicles in spring and grows rapidly.
-Wheatgrass is a common grass houseplant and often used as an edible, while cat grass can be found in kit form or just seed.
+Wheatgrass is a common grass houseplant and often used as an edible, while cat grass (a grass mixture grown from wheat, barley, oats, or rye) can be found in kit form or just seed.
 Your kitty will love it.
-Don’t forget bamboo is a grass and some of the dwarf varieties such as lucky bamboo are well suited to indoor growing.
+Don’t forget bamboo is a grass and some of the dwarf varieties are well suited to indoor container growing.